ButbkaDrug/butbkadrug.github.io/content/posts/romans-4.md

 Abraham believed the words of God.
 He believe into the promises God made to him.
 And  this faith were counted as righteousness.

-Just as to Abraham.
-God made a promise to use.
+Just as God made promise to Abraham.
+God also made a promise to us.
 Promise that requires faith, living, active faith.
 The promise we should believe in order to be justified.
 And it is a good news of Jesus.
 We need to have **Faith in Jesus Christ that will be expressed in obedience to him.** Which gives us more then justification.
 It makes us the children of God.

 But without this faith, all you can hope for is wrath and fury.